isomerpages/enterprisesg-sac-old/about.md

 ---
 layout: navpage_overview
 title: About
-description: "Your Trusted Partner in Accreditation"  # this is used in the webpage meta-header for search engine display results
+description: 'Your Trusted Partner in Accreditation'
 permalink: /about/
 breadcrumb: about
-collection_name: about

 ---